Richard Briers: Radio and voice work

-His work in radio included playing Dr. Simon Sparrow in BBC Radio 4's adaptions of Richard Gordon's Doctor in the House and Doctor at Large (1968), and a retired thespian in a series of six plays with Stanley Baxter Two Pipe Problems (2008), and later the play Not Talking, commissioned for BBC Radio 3 by Mike Bartlett.
+His work in radio included playing Dr. Simon Sparrow in BBC Radio 4's adaptions of Richard Gordon's Doctor in the House and Doctor at Large (1968), and a retired thespian in a series of comedy plays with Stanley Baxter in Two Pipe Problems (2008), and later the play Not Talking, commissioned for BBC Radio 3 by Mike Bartlett.
 In 1986 he narrated Radio 4's Oh, yes it is!, a history of pantomime written by Gerald Frow.
 Between 1973 and 1981, Briers played Bertie Wooster in the radio series What Ho!
 Jeeves with Michael Hordern as Jeeves.

 Briers narrated numerous commercials, including adverts for the Midland Bank in which he was the voice of the company's Griffin symbol.
 Between 1984 and 1986 he made a series of commercials for the Ford Sierra done in a sitcom style portraying the Sierra as "one of the family".
-Briers narrated the public information film Frances the Firefly, about the dangers of playing with matches, firstly in the mid 1990s when first made, and then in the early 2000s when re-made by the Government fire safety campaign Fire Kills.
+Briers narrated the public information film Frances the Firefly, about the dangers of playing with matches, firstly in the mid-1990s when first made, and then in the early 2000s when re-made by the Government fire safety campaign Fire Kills.
 He also recorded the voice of a satnav specifically designed for senior citizens in BBC 2's TV Show Top Gear, Series 19, episode 5, which aired only a week after his death.
 Presenter Jeremy Clarkson paid a brief tribute to his memory at the end of the episode.